 Building the vision statement and strategies to achieve it begins with ideation.
 Ideation is what it sounds like – creating ideas - lots and lots of them.
 Along the way, you will ideate scores of possible ideas that you can then turn into the statement and strategies.

-Customers
+Stakeholders

 Many agencies chose to advance their strategic planning process with a stakeholder analysis.
-This is because “ Allison and Kaye say that there are two reasons to do the analysis: the benefit of outside perspective into opportunities or threats and the chance to build relationships.
+This is because “because the key to success in the public and nonprofit sectors – and the private sector, too, for that matter – is the satisfaction of key stakeholders.”
+Allison and Kaye say that there are two reasons to do the analysis: the benefit of outside perspective into opportunities or threats and the chance to build relationships.
 In the sustainable strategy approach, the end game is identifying opportunities for taking the agency forward and addressing what holds the agency back.

-For external stakeholders, llison and Kay suggest considering clients, funders, government funders and regulators, individual donors, community leaders, competitors and potential collaborators, other agencies in parallel or related fields, and previous staff and board members.
+The first step in a stakeholder analysis is to identify the stakeholders.
+A stakeholder is “any person, group, or organization that can place a claim on . . . attention, resources, or output . . . or is affected by that output.”
+For external stakeholders, Allison and Kay suggest considering clients, funders, government funders and regulators, individual donors, community leaders, competitors and potential collaborators, other agencies in parallel or related fields, and previous staff and board members.
+Internal stakeholders will likely include paid and unpaid (volunteer) staff and suppliers.

+Generally, you organize your stakeholders into groups and then ascertain their goals, interest in getting those goals accomplished, and degree of power or influence to get goals accomplished in the face of resistance as show in the following table: